NIPT (Non-Invasive Prenatal Test): Ultrasound Scan and Blood Test

 We recommend you show your results to your usual healthcare professional.
 We’ll take their contact details at time of booking if you can provide them, and we can send the results to them free of charge with your consent.

-Your NIPT test is analysed in the UK by one of our authorised partners: The NIPT Harmony Test via TDL.
+Your NIPT test is analysed in the UK by one of our authorised partner: the NIPT Illumina Test via TDL

 When you book your appointment with us you agree to your personal information being shared with the relevant partners solely for the purpose of this test.
 We’ll also ask for your express permission during your appointment.